Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-6.md

 1. `Blockchain.FindUTXO` – finds all unspent outputs by iterating over blocks.
 2. `UTXOSet.Reindex` —  uses `FindUTXO` to find unspent outputs, and stores them in a database.
 This is where caching happens.
-3. `UTXOSet.FindSpendableOutputs` – analogue of `Blockchain.FindSpendableOutputs`, but uses the UTXO set.
+3. `UTXOSet.FindSpendableOutputs` – analog of `Blockchain.FindSpendableOutputs`, but uses the UTXO set.
-4. `UTXOSet.FindUTXO` – analogue of `Blockchain.FindUTXO`, but uses the UTXO set.
+4. `UTXOSet.FindUTXO` – analog of `Blockchain.FindUTXO`, but uses the UTXO set.
 5. `Blockchain.FindTransaction` remains the same.

 Thus, the two most frequently used functions will use the cache from now!
 Let's start coding.